-The organisers of Molly’s Bash regrettably have had to make the decision to permanently change the date of Molly’s Bash.
-Due to circumstances we can not control, this decision was reached on the 5th March.
+The organisers of Molly’s Bash regrettably have had to make the decision to indefinitely postpone Molly’s Bash.

 For those who have already purchased tickets, a full refund will be offered.

 We recognise that this change will cause some upheaval but we are trying to make this a very excellent and successful event that will run for years to come.